Alex Kirilloff Player Props: Twins vs. Guardians

 Alex Kirilloff At The Plate

+- Kirilloff has picked up a hit in 16 of 26 games this season, with multiple hits seven times.

-- In 25 games played this year, he has homered in two of them.
+- He has hit a home run in two of 26 games played this season, and in 3.1% of his plate appearances.

-- In seven games this season (28.0%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this year (26.9%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.